ghibo/mageia-prime/README.md

 	/usr/sbin/mageia-prime-uninstall -z

-There is still one option to avoid blacklisting nouveau (e.g. in the case the nouveau kernel module is not automatically loaded or it was disabled at boot with nouveau.modeset=0):
+### Option '-d' (dnf):
+This option allows to use 'dnf' instead of 'urpmi' for installing the nvidia RPM package set.
+E.g.

+	/usr/sbin/mageia-prime-install -d

+### Examples
+With

+	/usr/sbin/mageia-prime-install -g -b

+you can switch to the NVidia drivers and permanently disable the nouveau driver at the next reboots.
+With:

+	/usr/sbin/mageia-prime-uninstall -b

+you can switch back to the Intel drivers, but without having to disable nouveau.modeset again.
+Then for subsequents switch you can use just:

+	/usr/sbin/mageia-prime-install -b -z

+for switching to NVidia and

-	/usr/bin/mageia-prime-install -b
+	/usr/sbin/mageia-prime-uninstall -b -z

+for switching back to Intel.
+In this way, in conjuction with '-z', you can quickly switch in/out/in/out from Nvidia to Intel drivers and viceversa, without having to regenerate the grub configuration or the initrd kernel images.

 ## Troubleshooting

-Sometimes it could happen that the nouveau opensource graphics driver interferes with the NVidia proprietary one, because its kernel module is automatically preloaded when an NVidia graphics card is detected by the kernel.
+As already mentioned above, sometimes, it could happen that the nouveau opensource graphics driver interferes with the NVidia proprietary one, because its kernel module is automatically preloaded when an NVidia graphics card is probed by the kernel.
 This might results in some crashes or causing the proprietary NVidia kernel module to not loading properly.
 To avoid this, you may disable the nouveau driver, by appending nouveau.modeset=0 to the booting command line, e.g. for grub2, editing the file /etc/default/grub and appending nouveau.modeset=0 to the GRUB_CMDLINE_LINUX_DEFAULT, and then regenerating grub.cfg (using grub2-mkconfig) as well as regenerating the initrd boot image with dracut.
+This operation is now automatically executed by the option '-g' of the installing and uninstalling stages.

+Sometimes you can get wrong DPI with NVidia drivers.
+If this happens, you can tune manually the DPI, uncommenting the lines:

+  #Option "UseEdidDpi" "false"
+  #Option "DPI" "96 x 96"

+(or your favourite DPI) in /etc/X11/xorg.conf.

 ## Notes